ammarhasan76/aws-bootcamp-cruddur-2023/journal/week3.md

 ## Configure Amplify

-Add the necessary env vars to docker_compose.yml to enable Amplify in the frontend
+Add the necessary env vars to docker_compose.yml to enable Amplify in the frontend, `AWS_DEFAULT_REGION` already defined, so added gitpod variables for the Cognito User Pool ID and Cognito App Client ID
 ```
 ...
   frontend-react-js: